anuj-2255/NewsBit/README.md

 ## Technology used:-

--This Application developed in Flutter fremawork using Dart langauge along with other flutter libraries.
+- This Application developed in Flutter fremawork using Dart langauge along with other flutter libraries.

 ## Screenshots